the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 ##### [Download `GALAH_DR3_VAC_rv_v2.fits`](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/) (67 MB)
 {:.no_toc}

-This catalogue collates several radial velocities measurements for each star:
+This catalogue collates several radial velocities measurements for each star.
+The full list of columns is on the [Table Schema documentation](/dr3/table_schema).

 * `rv_obst` and `rv_nogr_obst` (and their error columns)
     - [Zwitter *et al.* (2020)](https://arxiv.org/abs/2012.12201) created essentially noiseless observed spectra from the median spectra for all GALAH DR3 stars belonging to the same bin with a width of 50 K in temperature, 0.2 dex in gravity, and 0.1 dex in metallicity.
 The observed spectra are then cross-correlated with these noiseless spectra to measure radial velocities with a typical accuracy of 0.1 km/s.
 The `rv_nogr_obst` reports the value without the gravitational redshift correction.